Persistent Permutability in Choice Petri Nets: Historical remarks on selected choice nets

 As it was noted in \cite{bestdesel-pnnewsletter}, (\ref{dcd.eq}) excludes Petri's asymmetric confusion (Figure \ref{conf.fig}), and it was in fact designed to do so.
 This indicates that (\ref{dcd.eq}) has some intuitive appeal, but not much seems to have resulted in terms of any closer investigation of $\widetilde{\text{DC}}$ nets.
 Besides, (\ref{dcd.eq}) is neither dual nor reverse dual to the AC or DC conditions, so that we feel justified in proposing a more fitting change of names.

 Like AC and DC, the $\widetilde{\text{DC}}$ property (\ref{dcd.eq}) generalises the FC property, but unlike DC, it does not come close to characterising the pattern in Figure \ref{basic-exa.fig} whose absence is a relevant ingredient of our main result.
-For the sake of completeness, we give an example of a non-free-choice net which satisfies all of the other three properties.
-This example indicates that it could be interesting, in future work, to investigate the class of Petri nets which simultaneously satisfy AC, DC, and $\widetilde{\text{DC}}$, and are thus confusion-free in the sense of Petri, without necessarily already being free-choice.
+For the sake of completeness, we show a deadlock-free, safe, plain, pure, non-free-choice net which satisfies all of the properties AC, DC, and $\widetilde{\text{DC}}$.
+A deadlocking and impure one is $\PNref{dia-lem.pn}$ shown in Figure~\ref{dia-lem.fig}.
+These examples indicate that it could be interesting, in future work, to investigate the class of Petri nets which simultaneously satisfy AC, DC, and $\widetilde{\text{DC}}$ (but not necessarily FC), and are thus confusion-free in the sense of Petri, without necessarily already being free-choice.